Ashishkasaudhan/Lamp_setup/README.md

 * php

 ### Pre-requisites
-You must have Ansible 2.3 installed.
+You must have Ansible version greater or similar to  2.6 installed.

 ### Setup
 * Add host in /etc/ansible/hosts file.
 See the given hosts file to add hosts.